thaunghtike-share/nixtune/README.md

 ### Situational awareness

-STRUM's goal is to be situationally aware about the Containers, the System, the Cluster and the Cloud so that it can help you make effective decisions.
+Autotune's goal is to be situationally aware about the Containers, the System, the Cluster and the Cloud so that it can help you make effective decisions.
 By keeping track of this various information about the cluster we can help point you to potential issues.
-STRUM is not trying to replace application level instrumentation such as Graphite and Datadog.
+Autotune is not trying to replace application level instrumentation such as Graphite and Datadog.
 Our tools are at the system level.